Cloudflare Web Analytics is a new player on the simple, privacy-first and de-Googled web analytics market.

 This is a big improvement compared to the 45.7 KB that Google Analytics integration adds to your page weight but it’s still 6 times heavier than the Plausible Analytics default script which is at 0.7 KB.

 If you want the most lightweight web analytics, Plausible is the lighter choice.
-We are transparent and only collect the data we actually display on your dashboard.
-We have no other agenda with your traffic.

 Different definitions of unique visitor